-In this article, we prove the existence and uniqueness of Harder-Narasimhan filtration by the method of slope function.
-In the first section, we introduce the concept of proto-abelian category following the work of Andr\'e\cite{MR2571693} and then we define the sum of two objects in this non-additive category which could be considered as the smallest object larger than both of the two objects.
-Therefore, we could define the slope functions and minimal slopes.
-After that we prove Proposition \ref{main} which is crucial in the induction, which makes it possible to find larger element having minimal slope great enough.
-With the help of Noetherian and Artinian conditions, we can prove the theorems.
+In this article, we prove the existence and uniqueness of Harder-Narasimhan filtration by a method of slope functions.
+The framework of this article is the theory of proto-abelian category, proposed by Andr\'e \cite{MR2571693}.
+In section 2 and 3, we recall the concept and some results of proto-abelian category following the work of Andr\'e \cite{MR2571693}.
+Then we give a universal characterization (see Proposition \ref{properties}) of the sum of two strict sub-objects of an object $E$ in a proto-abelian category which means the sum of two strict sub-objects could be considered as the smallest object larger than both of the two objects.
+In section 4, we define the slope functions of an object $E$ (see Definition \ref{Def: slope function}) and show that the slope function of $E$ could induce a slope function of its subquotient in a canonical way (see Proposition \ref{prop:compactilblity}).
+In section 5, we prove Proposition \ref{main} and Lemma \ref{main2} which give a different method to find the destabilizing sub-object.
+With the help of Noetherian and Artinian conditions, we can prove the Theorem \ref{existence} and Theorem \ref{Uniqueness} which are the main theorems.
+It should be noted that, in Proposition \ref{main} and Lemma \ref{main2}, we ask the slope function satisfying the strong slope inequality, which means the slope function considered here is actually $\mu_{\max}$ in classical reference by Proposition \ref{prop: mu max}.
+However, the minimal slope is not affected in the classical case by \cite[p.
+256]{Chen_Moriwaki}.

-We also give a method to prove the existence and uniqueness theorem of the Harder-Narasimhan filtration from a set $E$ and a admissible collection of subsets of $E$, admissible actually means we could do the intersection and sum operation in this collection of subsets of $E$, and we also require that this collection should contain the smallest element and $E$, so that we could specify the meaning of $E_0$ and $E_n$ in Theorem \ref{Thm: in introduction} in the frame of this situation.
+We also give a method to prove the existence and uniqueness theorem of the Harder-Narasimhan filtration given a bounded lattice $(\Gamma, \leqslant)$.
 This method is more general than the method in proto-abelian category and we could get Harder-Narasimhan filtration escaping from the frame of proto-abelian category.
-However, the main theorem is stated in the frame of proto-abelian category because it is general enough for application.
+However, the main theorem is stated in the framework of proto-abelian category because it is general enough for application.